Clon1998/mobileraker_companion/README.md

 # Default:
 # Optional
 snapshot_rotation: 0
-# The rotation tapplied to the image.
+# The rotation applied to the image.
 Valid values : 0, 90, 180, 270
 # Default: 0
 # Optional